HOW TO MEASURE YOUR DOG

 If you are unsure of what size to buy, please feel free to email me your dog's measurements as described above and I will be happy to advise.

-I also make Custom Size coats and the price of the coats are based on the length of the coat.
+I also make Custom Size coats and the price of the coats are based on the length or chest of the coat.
 You will find a link to pages where you can place your order and enter your measurements for custom sized dog coats on each of the dog coat style pages.